🧬

 Unique facts and fascinating details

-- Their white coat is not a result of albinism but a specific recessive gene.
+• Their white coat is not the result of albinism but is caused by a recessive gene.

-- They are known for being more 'vocal' than other shepherd breeds, often communicating with a variety of whines and barks.
+• They are known for being highly vocal, often communicating with their owners through a variety of whines and barks.

 Frequently Asked Questions